frankhinek/ghost-storage-s3/README.md

-# Ghost S3 Storage, compatability mode
+# Ghost S3 Custom Storage Module

 This module allows you to read and write images from Amazon S3 instead of storing them locally.